“Life shrinks or expands in proportion to one’s courage.”

 Name: Colleen Thornton

-Particulars: Writer, masseuse, traveller, teacher, Forward Thinker (NEW!), and aspiring badass
+Particulars: Writer, masseuse, traveller, teacher, Forward Thinker (NEW!)

-Likes: travelling, writing, hiking, motorbiking, chocolate, shisha, and TREES!!
+Likes: Travelling, writing, hiking, motorbiking, yoga, chocolate, and TREES

-Favourite Quote: “Climb that goddamn mountain” – Jack Kerouac
+Favourite Quote (one of them anyway): “Climb that goddamn mountain” – Jack Kerouac

 Welcome to my world!
 I am a woman living abroad and writing about it.
-I left my home in Canada a few years ago to embark on a world journey.
-Essentially, I took life’s road less travelled (after some time on the frequented route) and (so far) it has made all the difference.
-I lived in Indonesia for two years teaching English.
+I left my home in Canada back in 2012 to embark on a world journey.
+Essentially, I took life’s road less travelled (after some time on the more frequented route) and (so far) it has made all the difference.

-I am always seeking new adventures.
-I have no idea what I want to do with my life other than enjoy living it.
-Please share in my experiences and drop me any comments or suggestions.
+I’m always seeking new adventures and interesting things to write about.
+Please share my experiences and drop me comments or suggestions.
 I’d love to hear from you!

 And then one day I had the crazy idea to sell everything we owned and move to Mexico.
 Never mind that I’d only been to Mexico once for a week-long, all-inclusive holiday.
 I pictured us camped out on a beautiful beach, in a little sun-bleached shack with a thatched roof, renting out bicycles to tourists.
 Could such a way of life be possible?